Pitithat-pu/deep-grape-lsf/README.md

 1. Brief installation instruction are contained in establish_and_test.sh.
 Please ```module load python/2.7.9``` before running the script
 2. In detail

-   2.0 In DKFZ cluster environment
+   2.0 In DKFZ LSF cluster environment

 	module load python/2.7.9